IBM/aspera-cli/README.md

 In order to keep persistency of configuration on the host, you should mount your user's config folder to the container.
-To enable write access, a possibility is to run as `root` in the container, and restore the default configuration folder to `/home/cliuser/.aspera/ascli`.
+To enable write access, a possibility is to run as `root` in the container (and set the default configuration folder to `/home/cliuser/.aspera/ascli`).
 Add options:

 ```bash
 --user root --env ASCLI_HOME=/home/cliuser/.aspera/ascli --volume $HOME/.aspera/ascli:/home/cliuser/.aspera/ascli
 ```

-> Note: if you are using a `podman machine`, make sure that the folder is also shared between the VM and the host, so that sharing is: container &rarr; VM &rarr; Host
+> Note: if you are using a `podman machine`, e.g. on Macos , make sure that the folder is also shared between the VM and the host, so that sharing is: container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`

-If you prefer to keep a running container with a shell and `ascli` available, you can change the entry point, add option:
+As shown in the quick start, if you prefer to keep a running container with a shell and `ascli` available, you can change the entry point, add option:

 ```bash